rachitvaid/AIML-Capstone/README.md

 4. [AIML_Capstone_N4_Final_model_pickle_generator](https://github.com/rachitvaid/AIML-Capstone/blob/master/Code/V2%20Final/AIML_Capstone_N4_Final_model_pickle_generator.ipynb) -- Pickling the tuned Neural network model for future use.

 - ##### *Files*

+The following file needs to be downloaded and used for LSTM model.
+From the Zip file [glove.6B.zip](https://nlp.stanford.edu/data/glove.6B.zip) the file glove.6B.100d is extracted and placed in the working directory.

 Multiple intermediate files are created and used among these notebooks.
 * List of Intermediate files:
   * LR_Results.csv